Vazquez1240/Vazquez1240/README.md

 - Software engineering student.
 - Developing innovative solutions with Python and JavaScript.

-You can also find me on my other account as @martinDTV
+You can also find me on my other account as [@martinDTV](https://github.com/martinDTV).

 #### "Software should be like a bicycle: simple, practical, and easy to use." - Steve Jobs